 There’s a lot of misinformation and very bad advice on the internet, so I suppose this should hardly be singled out.
-But it’s travel specific, and I realize I’ve never explicitly addressed this before, so I’ll give it a try (though I have addressed how simply uttering the words “revenue management” over the phone to an airline agent won’t score you an upgrade).
+But it’s travel specific, and since Travel + Leisure can’t help itself, I guess I can’t help myself either.

 Do airlines upgrade people who dress up?

 No, of course they don’t, that’s absolutely ridiculous.
 Why would anyone think so?
 Oh, because Travel + Leisure Tweeted today about a story that was published last month, about “what to wear to increase your chances of a first class upgrade.”

 This really seems to be a thinly veiled attempt at getting some affiliate revenue by posting links to clothing that will allegedly get you an upgrade.
 Personally I think a much better business model would be to post affiliate links to credit cards that can actually score you first & business class seats, but to each their own.

 The Travel + Leisure piece is based on a 2018 story where “cabin crew share the outfit that will get you bumped up to first class.”
 Every “air hostess” and “steward” that the writer interviewed (that should have been the first clue not to listen to this advice) suggested that dressing up can impact your upgrade odds, and it gives specific and baseless advice about what you should wear:

 “For an upgrade, it’s all about looking the part.
 Smart but understated.
 You should look like you travel often.
 But don’t be dripping in designer clothing.
 It helps; someone who is potentially due to get an upgrade can be knocked back if they aren’t dressed suitably.”

 I’ll address some different circumstances below, but let me be very clear — dressing up won’t increase your odds of scoring a first class upgrade.
 Period.